 Navigating Organisational Changes: The transformation journey involves organisational changes, including the restructuring of teams and the introduction of new roles dedicated to data governance and management.
 These changes are critical in building a robust infrastructure that supports our data management goals.

-Skills and Competencies Development: Being successful in generating value form data demands the development of specific skills and competencies among our team members.
-From data stewards to IT professionals, employees are to be equipped with the necessary knowledge to navigate the complexities of data management effectively.
+Skills and Competencies Development: Being successful in generating value from data demands the development of specific skills and competencies among team members.
+From data stewards to IT professionals, employees need to be equipped with the necessary knowledge to navigate the complexities of data management effectively.

 For example, becoming a data-driven organisation, adopting DAMA’s principles involves the establishment of data steward roles.
 These stewards serve as the essential bridge between IT and business units, ensuring that data practices meet both technical standards and business practices.
 By training individuals from the business in data governance and quality management, we enable them to effectively manage our organisation’s data assets as data stewards.